 Better than takeout Mongolian Beef!

 Tender flank steak coated in a well balanced sticky sweet glaze.

-We’re addicted this to Asian inspired Mongolian Beef recipe!
+We’re smitten with this Asian inspired Mongolian Beef recipe!
 We love the sweet heat and the tender, sticky glazed steak with hints of ginger and sesame.

 Created to mimic PF Chang’s Mongolian Beef, this recipe is a terrific copycat, only better because it’s made at home and you control the heat!

 What is Mongolian Beef?

 This restaurant style Mongolian Beef is a simple stir-fry recipe popular in many Chinese restaurants.
 It’s made with a sweet, soy based sauce, plenty of sliced green onions, fresh garlic and ginger, and arbol or Asian chiles.